Welcome to pieps.org - Nick Piepmeier's personal homepage.

 Personal/career:

-A writeup for my senior project on music creation games
+A writeup for my college senior project on music creation games

 My LinkedIn Profile